eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/06-review-and-execute-a-lambda-function-deployed-with-cdk-in-aws-console.md

 * AWS::Lambda::Function
 * AWS::CDK::Metadata

 Click on the lambda function id to explore it.
-You'll be able to use the entire code, which starts with `use strict` and finishes with the sourcemap (because this was code was transpiled from `typescript`).
+You'll be able to use the entire code, which starts with `use strict` and finishes with the sourcemap (because this code was transpiled from `typescript`).

 Further down the page, you'll see **Tags** associated with this function (those were added automatically).